--BOOKS & PAPERS ABOUT THE PILGRIMAGE--

 Guidebooks:

 Volume two of Shikoku Henro Hitori Aruki Dōgyō Ninin is the map book that leads you from temple to temple and around the island.
 It contains all the necessary maps needed to make the trip and at least this volume is invaluable to all walkers of the pilgrimage.
 Even though all the writing is in Japanese, this shouldn't be a problem once you take the time to figure out how it is laid out - a time consuming but easy task.
 I offer some advice on this process on other pages in this web site.
 Volume two also contains about a dozen pages with the names, addresses, and phone numbers of minshuku, ryokan, hotels, and other places to stay.
 It is a great reference and all you probably need.
-It's all i used when i walked the trail.

 Biographical Information about Kūkai/Kōbō Daishi:

-General Japanese Buddhism:
+Religious Foundations & General Japanese Buddhism:

 The Heart Sutra:

-Bishop Taisen Miyata
+Bishop Taisen MIYATA

 Los Angeles Kōya-san Buddhist Temple